-No, there are no Aboriginal objects within the study area.
+There are no Aboriginal objects within the study area.

-The initial visual inspection of the study area was undertaken by OzArk Archaeologist, Jordan Henshaw on 7 May 2024.
-Following revision of the study area, a subsequent inspection was undertaken by OzArk Archaeologist Imogen Crome with the assistance of Shawn Faiers from the Glen Inness Local Aboriginal Land Council.
+The visual inspection of the study area was undertaken by OzArk Archaeologist, Imogen Crome, on 7 November 2024.
+Shawn Faiers representing Glen Innes Local Aboriginal Land Council was present for the visual inspection.